ovh/public-cloud-examples/containers-orchestration/managed-rancher/create-k8s-lz-instances/README.md

 ### Demo

 In this demo we will:
-- create 5 instances (3 for the Kubernetes's etcd + controlplane & 2 for workers)
+- create 5 instances (3 for the Kubernetes's etcd + controlplane & 2 for workers) on a Local Zone
 - create a managed Rancher
 - In Rancher, configure the instances to deploy into them a Kubernetes cluster with k3s